 If I Could Turn Back Time…(I know you just channeled Cher)

 If I could go back and start fresh all over again I would jump right into a really simple BIAB setup and buy myself a conical with temp control and every feature I could afford.
-Now I know this isn’t necessarily a cheap option, but if I count all the propane burners in my garage and multiple kettles, pumps, fermenters, mash tuns, and everything else I no longer use, I would have broken even at this point and had a lot more to show for it.
+Now I know this isn’t necessarily a cheap option, but if I could count all the propane burners in my garage, kettles, pumps, fermenters, mash tuns, and everything else I no longer use, I would have broken even at this point and had a lot more to show for it.

 The most basic BIAB setup paired with kick-ass fermentation capability will beat a RIMS setup and a plastic bucket every time.
 This is an extreme example but you get the point I’m trying to make.
 It’s time to rethink how we prioritize our brew equipment.

 You can start very basic with BIAB and eventually upgrade your system to accommodate recirculation, an electric element, automation, etc. But at least you’re working towards a singular goal with one system in mind you can build off of without extraneous extra equipment.
 I could have EASILY bought an all-in-one Spike Solo or Ss Brewtech V1 by now and actually SAVED a lot of money!
 There are so many high-tech electric BIAB systems on the market today and it’s no mistake!
 It’s because brewers are seeing the value in a simplified brew day without sacrificing quality.

 But before you purchase a kettle you should think long and hard about the beer volume you’re looking to produce in the future.
 For everyone saying they only make 5-gallon batches, you should take a hard look at the magic of split batch brewing!